-- Sport Field and Irrigation Programs are responsible for providing landscape construction and maintenance activities associated with over 400 irrigation services, and 273 sport fields.
-This program also manages the Circle Drive mowing contract that cuts approximately 400 ha of grass adjacent to Circle Drive and other major high-speed roadways within city limits. - The Greenhouse and Conservatory Program is responsible for providing and maintaining floral displays for public viewing and/or landscape enhancement at the Civic Conservatory, City Hall, and other civic facilities, as well as major public roadways, parks, and public open spaces.
-The Civic Conservatory was closed in 2018 due to construction of the adjoining Children's Discovery Museum.
-At the appropriate time, a future report will be presented to City Council outlining potential programming ideas and renewal of the Conservatory. - The Parks and Open Space Maintenance Program is responsible for the maintenance of all turf areas, shrub beds, park trees, litter control, park playground sand/engineered wood maintenance, park parking lot gravel maintenance, park pathway maintenance (including snow removal), and maintaining cross country ski trails. - The Urban Forestry Program is responsible to maintain a healthy urban forest by maintaining a comprehensive tree inventory, producing diverse and quality stock in the civic tree nursery, managing sustainable planting programs, and providing ongoing cyclical pruning operations.
-Additionally, the program promotes the benefits of trees in the environment through public relations, fostering partnerships, and educational activities. - Urban Biological Services provides control and inspection services to manage invasive plant and animal populations through the following activities: - Monitoring and treating mosquito habitat and collaborating with the Saskatchewan Ministry of Health to have mosquitoes tested for the West Nile virus. - Monitor the urban forest for harmful insects and diseases, including Dutch elm disease, Dothiorella wilt, Cottony ash Psyllid, ash bark beetles, and Emerald ash borer. - Control populations of Richardson ground squirrels on City-owned property.
+- Sport Field and Irrigation Programs are responsible for providing landscape construction and maintenance activities associated with over 400 irrigation services, and 308 sport fields.
+This program also manages the Circle Drive mowing contract that cuts approximately 400 ha of grass adjacent to Circle Drive and other major high-speed roadways within city limits. - The Greenhouse and Conservatory Program is responsible for providing and maintaining floral displays for public viewing and/or landscape enhancement at City Hall, and other civic facilities, as well as major public roadways, parks, and public open spaces.
+The Civic Conservatory was closed in 2018 due to construction of the adjoining Nutrien Wonderhub, and needed building repairs.
+Funding opportunities continue to be explored to support the renewal of the Conservatory. - The Parks and Open Space Maintenance Program is responsible for the maintenance of all turf areas, shrub beds, park trees, litter control, park playground sand/engineered wood maintenance, park parking lot gravel maintenance, park pathway maintenance (including snow clearing), and maintaining cross country ski trails. - The Urban Forestry Program is responsible to maintain a healthy urban forest by maintaining a comprehensive tree inventory, producing diverse and quality stock in the civic tree nursery, managing sustainable planting programs, and providing ongoing cyclical pruning operations.
+Additionally, the program promotes the benefits of trees in the environment through public awareness campaigns and fostering partnerships with community groups and residents. - Urban Biological Services provides control and inspection services to manage invasive plant and animal populations through the following activities: - Monitoring and treating mosquito habitat and collaborating with the Saskatchewan Ministry of Health to have mosquitoes tested for the West Nile virus. - Monitor the urban forest for harmful insects and diseases, including Dutch elm disease, Dothiorella wilt, Cottony ash Psyllid, ash bark beetles, and Emerald ash borer. - o Control populations of Richardson ground squirrels on City-owned property.

-- Provides solutions for conflicts with urban wildlife, including informational and trapping services. - Enforce the Weed Control Act and Dutch elm disease Regulations through inspection and issuance of orders and agreements; and - Provision of scheduled and reactive weed control service levels on hard surfaces. - The Park Design Services Program is involved in the planning, design, and development of public lands which includes parks.
-The core area of responsibilities include planning, estimating and administration of capital budgets, conceptual and detailed design, project management, internal and public consultation, development and implementation of landscape construction standards, and the collection and maintenance of "as-built" data. - Woodlawn Cemetery has been operated by the City of Saskatoon since 1906.
+- Provides solutions for conflicts with urban wildlife, including informational and trapping services. - Enforce the Dutch elm disease Regulations through inspection and issuance of orders and agreements; and - Provision of scheduled and reactive weed control service levels on hard surfaces. - The Park Design Services Program is involved in the planning, design, and development of public lands which includes parks.
+The core area of responsibilities includes planning, estimating and administration of capital budgets, conceptual and detailed design, project management of construction, internal and public consultation, development and implementation of landscape construction standards, and the collection and maintenance of "as-built" data. - Woodlawn Cemetery has been operated by the City of Saskatoon since 1906.
 The 94-acre landscaped property is centrally located on a well-forested site.
 A variety of options are available at the cemetery for both casket interments and cremated remains, memorialization services, and pre-purchases.
 Woodlawn Cemetery also maintains Nutana Pioneer Cemetery, a heritage site that has been closed since 1911.
 Woodlawn Cemetery's mandate is to provide cost recovered cemetery services to the public at reasonable and relatively stable market prices. - The Naturalized Area Management Program contributes to the enhancement of biodiversity within the city through the implementation of specialized natural area management plans.
 This section also promotes the benefits associated with naturalized areas creating awareness of the value of these areas to various internal and external stakeholders.